flathub/org.signal.Signal/README.md

 * `SIGNAL_DISABLE_GPU=1`: Disables GPU acceleration
 * `SIGNAL_DISABLE_GPU_SANDBOX=1`: Disables GPU sandbox

-## Error reporting
-Please only report errors in this repo that are specific to the flatpak version.
-All other errors should be reported to the upstream repo: https://github.com/signalapp/Signal-Desktop

 ## Wayland
 The integration between Chromium, Electron, and Wayland seems broken.
 Adding an additional layer of complexity like Flatpak can't help.